Theatre and orchestra management

 Students

-Josephine Plath (Bachelor of Arts Applied Media (Concert and Music Management)), Marie Schürmann (Bachelor of Arts Art, Music and Media: Organization and Mediation), Andrea Orozco (Bachelor of Arts Industrial Design (Stage Design)), Jinok Lee (Bachelor & Master of Music Violin Concert Performance), Vasilina Yfanti (Bachelor & Master of Music Flute Concert Performance), Mareike Lehne (Bachelor of Arts Cultural Studies and Aesthetic Practice; Music and Theater), Laura Sundermann (Bachelor of Arts Acting), Emilio Castellanos Méndez (Bachelor of Music Opera Singing, Bachelor of Business Administration and Management, Master Performing Arts Management).
+Josephine Plath (Bachelor of Arts Applied Media (Concert and Music Management)), Marie Schürmann (Bachelor of Arts Art, Music and Media: Organization and Mediation), Andrea Orozco (Bachelor of Arts Industrial Design (Stage Design)), Jinok Lee (Bachelor & Master of Music Violin Concerto), Vasilina Yfanti (Bachelor & Master of Music Flute Concerto), Mareike Lehne (Bachelor of Arts Cultural Studies and Aesthetic Practice; Music and Theatre), Laura Sundermann (Bachelor of Arts Drama), Emilio Castellanos Méndez (Bachelor of Music Opera Singing, Bachelor Business Administration and Management, Master Performing Arts Management)

 (from left to right) Firmian Fischer (B.A.
-Intercultural Music and Event Management), Maike Menningen (B.A.
-Opera and Concert), Pauline Jordan (B.A.
-Singing Artistic-Pedagogical), Svenja Polonji (B.A.
-Applied Theater Studies), Maya Herrera Torrez (B.A.
-Music and Theater Studies), Sarah Franke (B.A.
+Intercultural Music and Event Management), Maike Menningen (Bachelor Opera and Concert), Pauline Jordan (Bachelor Singing Artistic-Pedagogical), Svenja Polonji (B.A.
+Applied Theatre Studies), Maya Herrera Torrez (B.A.
+Music and Theatre Studies), Sarah Franke (B.A.
 Cultural Work), Alina Salomon (B.A.
 Art, Music, Media: Organization and Mediation)

 Rebecca Rasche (B.A.
 Theatre Studies and English Philology), Sophie Hein (B.A.
 Theatre Studies and Musicology), Tim Dokter (B.A.
-Art, Music, and Media: Organization and Outreach), Rose Hunt (B.A.
+Art, Music and Media: Organization and Mediation), Rose Hunt (B.A.
 Flute), Maria Eckert (University Diploma in Stage Dance), Olivia Schädler (B.A.
 Musicology), Britta Horwath (B.A.
 Cultural and Media Education)

 Johanna Kurth (B.A.
 Cultural and Media Education), Alexandros Ioannidis (B.A.
 Theatre Studies), Jasmin Münch (B.A.
 Art, Music and Media), Katharina Ebel (B.Ed.
 English/German Teacher Training), Pauline Halm (B.A.
 Culture and Management), Dorothea Stahlke (B.A.
 Musicology and Cultural Studies), Emma Atzenroth (B.A.
 Theatre Studies and French), Larissa Besler (B.A.
 Cultural Studies / Business Administration)